gustavodiasag/clox/NOTES.md

 # First-class functions

 A programming language is said to have **first-class functions** when functions in that language are treated like any other variable.
-For example, in such a language, a function can be passed as an ragument to other functions, can be returned by another function and can be assigned as a value to a variable.
+For example, in such a language, a function can be passed as an argument to other functions, can be returned by another function and can be assigned as a value to a variable.
 An example would be:

 ```js
 const nums = [1, 2, 3, 4, 5]